 Michael Howard Award for Hospice Team of the Year

-This award recognises the importance of collaborative partnerships and services to reach more people and deliver better outcomes at the end of life.
+This Award recognises the importance of collaborative partnerships and services to reach more people and deliver better outcomes at the end of life.

 Title